designstem/projects/algorithms/index.md

 2. Define and enumerate the steps.

-3. Discuss what is your algorithm and how it can be improved.
+3. Discuss what your algorithm is and how it can be improved.

-4. In which way can algorithms be used in design other than in architecture.
-Research other options where this can be applied to e.g. graphic design or product design.
+4. In which way can algorithms be used in design other than in architecture — research other options where this can be applied to e.g., graphic design or product design.

 5. **Have fun! :)**